Leeds-MONC/monc/doc/ARC4.md

 ## 3. Submitting a MONC run

-Job submission script (and example is given in [../utils/arc4/submonc.sge](submonc.sge)) should have the following important features:
+Job submission script (an example is given in [../utils/arc4/submonc.sge](submonc.sge)) should have the following important features:

 1. Job _walltime_ longer than _walltime_ in monc configuration
-2. Module loads (or later `module load monc-dependencies`)
+2. Module loads (to make required external libraries available at runtime)
 3. MVAPICH variables:
 ```
 MONC_THREAD_MULTIPLE=0 # to do with "thread-pooling" in MONC